crashlattice57/studious-octo-giggle/README.md

 # Data Science State-Sponsored-Cyber Attacks: Project Overview

-- Created a dashboard that analyzes the Kaggle Dataset
+- Create a dashboard that analyzes the Kaggle Dataset
 - Engineered Columns and conducted EDA to discover insights
 - Built clientfacing Streamlit Dashboard using heroku

 ## Code and Resources Used